canonical/k8s-snap/docs/src/capi/tutorial/getting-started.md

 ```
 ````

-### Initialize the Management Cluster
+### Initialise the management cluster

-To initialize the management cluster with the latest released version of the providers and the infrastructure of your choice:
+To initialise the management cluster with the latest released version of the providers and the infrastructure of your choice:

 ```sh